-Within the Gateway Conservation Zone, the Commission establishes a riparian buffer area of one hundred feet (100') measured in a horizontal plane, from any point of the high tide line of the Connecticut River, its tributaries or its associated wetlands or to the most landward extent of the tidal wetlands boundary.
+Within the Gateway Conservation Zone, the Commission establishes a riparian buffer area of one hundred feet (100') measured in a horizontal plane, from any point of the Coastal Jurisdiction Line (CJL) of the Connecticut River, its tributaries or its associated wetlands or to the most landward extent of the tidal wetlands boundary.
 The most landward setback of these distances is utilized to determine the riparian buffer area.